k0rdent/docs/docs/admin-kof.md

     This enables installation of `ServiceTemplates` such as `cert-manager` and `kof-storage`, to make it possible to reference them from the Regional and Child `ClusterDeployments`.

+3. Decide on a storage class:

-3. If you want to use a [default storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass), but `kubectl get sc` shows no `(default)`, create it.
+    If you want to use a [default storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass), first check to make sure one exists.
+For example if you run:

+    ```shell
+    kubectl get storageclass
+    ```
+    ```console
+    NAME   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE
+    gp2    kubernetes.io/aws-ebs   Delete          WaitForFirstConsumer   false                  3d15h
+    ```

+    You can see in this example, that no class is marked as `(default)`, so let's go ahead and set it for this one:

+    ```shell
+    kubectl patch storageclass gp2 -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
+    ```
+    ```console
+    storageclass.storage.k8s.io/gp2 patched
+    ```
+    ```shell
+    kubectl get storageclass
+    ```
+    ```console
+    NAME            PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE
+    gp2 (default)   kubernetes.io/aws-ebs   Delete          WaitForFirstConsumer   false                  3d15h
+    ```

-    Otherwise you can use a non-default storage class in the `mothership-values.yaml` file:
+    You can also use a non-defaultstorage class by defining it in the `mothership-values.yaml` file, as in:
     ```yaml
     global:
       storageClass: <EXAMPLE_STORAGE_CLASS>
     ```

-4. If you've applied the [DNS auto-config](#dns-auto-config) section, add to the `kcm:` object in the `mothership-values.yaml` file:
+4. If you've applied the [DNS auto-config](#dns-auto-config) section, you can enable Sveltos to auto-distribute DNS secret to regional clusters by adding `kof` parameters to the `kcm:` object in the `mothership-values.yaml` file, as in:
     ```yaml
+    kcm:
+      installTemplates: true

       kof:
         clusterProfiles:
           kof-aws-dns-secrets: